 I’m looking forward to seeing what’s next in my life.
 I am looking forward to continuing to tutor first and second graders in reading, helping environmental organizations, and spending time with Heather, and reading, lots and lots of reading, geocaching, hiking, bicycling, maybe starting running again, and traveling.

 I am not much of an athlete but I try and stay active and get outside every day even during the work week, even when it is cold, I try and spend some time getting some fresh air..

 I also have fair skin and having that and being in the sun is not the best thing.
+I use Aveeno cream and it works best for my skin too.
 I like to go hiking, bicycling, geocaching, trailrunning, all sorts of stuff.

 I wear a 110 SPF sun screen every single day of the year and always wear a hat.
 Still I am on a first name basis with my Dermatologist, (I call her Dr. D).
 I go there at least twice a year and get my pre-cancerous cells blasted with liquid nitrogen.
 She has had to scrape a few off and one time I had to have some “chemo cream” on my forehead.
 That was a sight I tell you!!